 We strive to provide both satisfying work and play on our volunteer trips.
-To ensure that the crew has a chance to relax and explore the area on the trip, we ask you to give the crew at least a half-day off of trail work for free-activity.
+To ensure that the crew has a chance to relax and explore the area on the trip, we ask you to give the crew at least a half-day off of trail work for free-activity, and a full day if possible.
 This can mean scheduled time off the work project for the crew to do their own exploring, hike on their own, or relax in camp.
-If you would like to be involved in the free-day activity a guided hike, tour of the area, ranger talk, boat/canoe trip or other excursion are all suggested activities.
+If you would like to be involved in the free-day activity a guided hike which are often deeply appreciated by our volunteers, a tour of the area, ranger talk, boat/canoe trip or other excursion are all suggested activities.